Author: Jayne Zanglein, Western Carolina University

 The US Supreme Court upheld this individual mandate in National Federation of Independent Business v.
 Sebelius.

-In preparation for this mandate, employers are required to report the cost of all employer sponsored group health care coverage on 2012 W-2 forms, which will be distributed to employees in 2013.
+In preparation for this mandate, employers were required to report the cost of all employer sponsored group health care coverage on 2012 W-2 forms, which were to be distributed to employees in 2013.

 Tax Credits for Small Employers

 As an incentive for small employers to provide minimum essential health coverage to their employees, the ACA offers a tax credit to eligible small employers.
 An eligible small employer is an employer that:

 - Employs 25 or fewer full-time equivalent employees;